Progress

 don’t support the knee of that leg on the rug or mat beneath your body.

-you support the knee of your leg that’s uppermost on the rug or mat beneath
+of your opposite leg, if you support the knee of your leg that’s uppermost on

-When you don’t support the knee of your leg
+don’t support the knee of your leg that’s uppermost on the rug or mat beneath

-leg you need to -
+opposite leg -

-upturned foot of your opposite leg;
+foot of your opposite leg -

 Then lift your ankle with your hands rotating it slightly the upper side